-The V7X is be enabled to be controlled by the USB interface by the CONFIG MENU -> INTERFACE configuration setting, which must be set to the USB selection to enable the USB interface to be used.
-On the CONFIG MENU screen of the V7X the connection status of the USB interface is also shown to provide assistance with detecting if the V7X has correctly connected to the computer.
+The USB interface is enabled by using the CONFIG MENU -> INTERFACE configuration setting, which must be set to the USB selection to enable the USB interface to be used.
+On the CONFIG MENU screen of the V7X the connection status of the USB interface is also shown to assist with detecting if the V7X has correctly connected to the computer.
+The display will briefly show 'Attached' during enumeration, then may change to 'Not Attached' depending on your Windows configuration.